Mr-ZohaibMasoud/StorySpark/README.md

 ### 🎯 Key Highlights

+- 🆓 **100% FREE & Open Source** - No API keys required, powered by Pollinations.ai
 - 🤖 **AI Story Generation** - Create unique stories from simple prompts
 - 📱 **Mobile-First Design** - Optimized for all devices with smart image sizing
 - 🎨 **Dynamic Illustrations** - AI-generated images that match your story
 - 🔊 **Audio Narration** - Professional voice synthesis with scene-by-scene playback
 - ⚡ **Lightning Fast** - Built with Vite for optimal performance
+- 🌍 **Deploy Anywhere** - No API keys or secrets to manage
 - 🌙 **Theme Support** - Dark and light mode compatibility

 ---